googleapis/java-spanner/samples/native-image/README.md

 # Spanner Sample Application with Native Image

-This is a sample application which uses the Cloud Spanner client libraries and demonstrates compatibility with Native Image native image compilation.
+This is a sample application which uses the Cloud Spanner client libraries and demonstrates compatibility with Native Image compilation.

 The application creates a new Spanner instance and database, and it runs basic operations including queries and Spanner mutations.